wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 #### *FORK* the project to your own repository and clone it to your machine to make changes.

 ## Update
 * [20181030] Might need to return this laptop back to Lenovo and get a new one.
-Mine showed some flaws.
+Mine trackpad isn't behaving well.
 * [20181030] Uploaded INSTALL4.0 and some BOOT post installations. iGPU weird with injected ioreg and fakeid on intelGFX.
-* [20181028] Clover seemed to have DriverUEFI64 support FileVault2.
-I still don't recommended it, especially DURING INSTALL.
+* [20181028] Clover have UEFI64Driver support FileVault2.
+Still, make sure you get everything else working first.
 * [20181027] ~~DO NOT USE FILEVAULT!!!
 100% DISK BREAK AFTER REBOOT GUARANTEED.~~
 * [20181027] Officially starting this project because I bought a Thinkpad X1E.
-Thank you for support!

 ## Introduction
 * If you want to download the EFI files to try your luck, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases).